No Rx Ultram

 Although side effects from Ultram are

 reported events were in the central nervous system

 (Migraine, Speech disorders) and gastrointestinal

-system (Gastrointestinal bleeding, Hepatitis, Stomatitis,
+system (Gastrointestinal bleeding, Hepatitis,

 Stomatitis, Liver failure).
 Tell your doctor if

 away: dizziness, headache, drowsiness, blurred

 If you experience any of the following symptoms,

 call your doctor immediately: fast heartbeat,

 redness, swelling, and itching of the face, numbness

 or tingling of the hands and feet, difficulty

 breathing, changes in urination, seizures.

 Dispense Ultram in a tight container.

-(77°F); excursions permitted to 15 - 30°C
+permitted to 15 - 30°C (59 - 86°F).

 Seek emergency medical attention.
 Symptoms of